catler4/SynapticTomoTools/README.md

       - `{tomo_name}_vesicles_signal.png`: Vesicles colored by average signal intensity (gradient fill)
   - **Combined images:**
     - `results/visualizations/` — copies of all per-tomogram images for easy access

-**Notes:**
-- All visualizations use the same AuNP filtering as the analysis step (based on `aunp_active_zones`).
-- Only vesicles intersecting the central slice (±1 pixel) are shown by default in visualizations.

 ---